 Many of the museums and galleries speckled throughout Reading charge no admission.
 Each collection tells a story of the people and places from art and artifacts, to the history of the popular Reading Music Festival, and everything in between.
 For example, the Ure Museum of Greek Archaeology, located on the University of Reading Whiteknights campus, houses one of Britain's largest Greek archaeological collections.
 Additionally, in 1951, the University of Reading also founded The Museum of English Rural Life.
 This museum focuses on the historical significance of the English countryside and the changes that have occurred.
 Both of these are free to explore as well.
 Other free points of interest are the Cole Museum of Zoology and the St. Lawrence Church.

-We also suggest you check out the plethora of other cultural blogs available on the web to learn more about others' experiences in London, cultural happenings, and expat lives.
+We also suggest you check out the plethora of other cultural blogs available on the web to learn more about others' experiences in Reading, cultural happenings, and expat lives.